r-bar/barth.tech/content/blog/how-the-search-works/index.md

 +++

 [Zola](https://www.getzola.org/) is an awesome static site generator written in Rust.
-Zola you can render a statically generated search index file.
-But that is it!
-That is all it gives you!
-It is up to you to display the search results on your site.
-Here I am offering a dead simple solution that should work for most sites and templates.
-I am currently using the well supported [Hyde](https://github.com/getzola/hyde) theme for Zola until inspiration (or boredom) strikes.
+With Zola you can render a statically generated search index file, but that is it!
+That is all it gives you to search your site!
+It is up to you to display the search results.
+Here I am offering a dead simple solution that should work for most Zola sites and templates.

 In this article I will attempt to use this blog's simple article search feature to show you a few things about design choices, full text search techniques, and